-Norfolk church couple offer coffee with a conscience
+Norfolk church couple offer coffee and hope

 Attleborough couple, Mark and Jacqui Dawes, have taken their gift for hospitality into the public and church arena by investing in a unique custom-made mobile tea and coffee van and training as baristas.
 Sandie Shirley reports.